jerickjoe111/launch-school/RB130/02_testing/glossary.md

 ## Skip

 The `skip` keyword is a keyword we can use at the beginning of a Minitest test.
 It tells the testing program to skip this test when it is encountered.
 This will be reported in the output of minitest with an `S`.
-We can pass a string into `skip` should we want to display a custom message.
+We can pass a string into `skip` if we want to display a custom message.

 ## Test Suite